 - Correspondence regarding penalties.
 FinCEN does NOT send initial correspondence regarding CTA penalties via e-mail or over the phone.
 Do not submit payments via phone, mail, or websites as requests/directions to do so are fraudulent.

-Please be advised that the following statement at https://boir.org: “Boir.org (Beneficial Ownership Information Report) is an officially authorized service provider with the US Government or the Financial Crimes Enforcement Network (FinCEN)” is false.
+Please be advised that the following statement that previously appeared at https://boir.org: “Boir.org (Beneficial Ownership Information Report) is an officially authorized service provider with the US Government or the Financial Crimes Enforcement Network (FinCEN)” was false.

 Use caution when you receive correspondence from an unknown party.
 Verify the sender.
 Never give personal information, including regarding beneficial ownership to anyone unless you trust the other party.

 On March 1, 2024, in the case of National Small Business United v.
 Yellen, No. 5:22-cv-01448 (N.D.
 Ala.), a federal district court in the Northern District of Alabama, Northeastern Division, entered a final declaratory judgment, concluding that the Corporate Transparency Act exceeds the Constitution’s limits on Congress’s power and enjoining the Department of the Treasury and FinCEN from enforcing the Corporate Transparency Act against the plaintiffs.
-The Justice Department, on behalf of the Department of the Treasury, filed a Notice of Appeal on March 11, 2024.
-While this litigation is ongoing, FinCEN will continue to implement the Corporate Transparency Act as required by Congress, while complying with the court’s order.
-Other than the particular individuals and entities subject to the court’s injunction, as specified below, reporting companies are still required to comply with the law and file beneficial ownership reports as provided in FinCEN’s regulations.
+The Department of Justice, on behalf of the Department of the Treasury, filed a Notice of Appeal on March 11, 2024.

 FinCEN is complying with the court’s order and will continue to comply with the court’s order for as long as it remains in effect.
 As a result, the government is not currently enforcing the Corporate Transparency Act against the plaintiffs in that action: Isaac Winkles, reporting companies for which Isaac Winkles is the beneficial owner or applicant, the National Small Business Association, and members of the National Small Business Association (as of March 1, 2024).
 Those individuals and entities are not required to report beneficial ownership information to FinCEN at this time.